The personal is political: Criticisms

 Liberal feminists argue that the phrase is dangerous because it erodes necessary political boundaries.
 This is because it is said to take away the importance of the public aspect of politics.
 It is further criticised by Hannah Arendt that, in this process of eroding political boundaries, the public space of politics is transformed into a pseudo-space of interaction in which individuals no longer 'act' but merely behave as economic producers and consumers.

-Furthermore, according to some critics, the interpretation of the phrase to be about women being oppressed in the home has a very narrow focus on middle class white women.
+Furthermore, according to some critics, the interpretation of the phrase to be about women being oppressed in the home has a very narrow focus on middle-class white women.
 This excludes women who work, lesbian couples, women who can not afford childcare and the experiences of other cultures.
-For example, the 'personal is political' narrative has been shown to be less significant in African culture as black women are less likely to see the home as a source of oppression because it is a source of strength against racism.